jvanbockryck/nem-catapult-metadata-proposal/README.md

 Alternatively, if the registration of an account would allow metadata, a DID could be provided via metadata.
 In that case, it would be good to make this a "nem" metadata property:
 >**"nem:did"**

 Metadata conditions can be applied to the "nem:accountAlias" - or, alternatively on "nem:did" - to add a constraint, e.g. to make it unique, via the "nem:isUnique" condition.
-Using such condition, a value of a "nem:accountAlias" can only be used once, which is exactly the behavior that  is required for an identity property.
+Using such condition, a value of a "nem:accountAlias" can only be used once, which is exactly the behavior that is required for an identity property, being to **avoid** that an account used for identity purposes is used for more then one identity (evading correlation of identities).

 ## Example of using conditions on identity metadata
-The "d-id:documentHash" metadata property should have the following conditions:
+The following examples demonstrate how these conditions can be applied on metadata properties that are relevant for identity purposes.

+Conditions on the "d-id:documentHash" metadata property:
 * nem:isRequired=true
 * nem:isUnique=true
 * nem:mayBeEmpty=true

-The "d-id:status" metadata property should have these conditions:
+Conditions on the "d-id:status" metadata property:
 * nem:isRequired=true
 * nem:enumeration=["created", "updated", "revoked"]

-With these two metadata properties "d-id:documentHash" and "d-id:status" used on an instance of an "identity-doc" mosaic, we can support all DID operations (as described in https://w3c-ccg.github.io/did-spec/#did-operations), not on the actual DID Documents, but at least on the document hashes on the NEM Catapult blockchain.
+With these two metadata properties - "d-id:documentHash" and "d-id:status"-  used on an instance of an "identity-doc" mosaic, we can support all DID operations (as described in https://w3c-ccg.github.io/did-spec/#did-operations), not on the actual DID Documents, but at least on the document hashes on the NEM Catapult blockchain.

 ## Summary of NEM Catapult operations for identity
 The following 4 steps show all transaction steps for identity purpose: